apache/cloudberry-site/docs/sys-catalogs/sys-tables/gp-distribution-policy.md

 # gp_distribution_policy

-The `gp_distribution_policy` table in the `pg_catalog` schema contains information about Greenplum Database tables and their policy for distributing table data across the segments.
+The `gp_distribution_policy` table in the `pg_catalog` schema contains information about Apache Cloudberry tables and their policy for distributing table data across the segments.
 This table is populated only on the coordinator.
 This table is not globally shared, meaning each database has its own copy of this table.

 |column|type|references|description|
 |------|----|----------|-----------|